 With the rise of online learning technology platforms, it has become ever so easy to launch your very own online course and make money on the side, and for a lot of people, that side income has even become the main business.
-Case in Point, Lisa Irby.
+Case in point, Lisa Irby.
 She made her first dollar online in ‘98 and has been hooked to online course selling since then.
 Her most selling course: How to print T-shirts and sell online! has already made her hundreds of thousands in revenue.

-Almost every online course starts off as a side project.
-Very few people, almost none, actually leave their day jobs to pursue creation of an online course full fledgedly.
+Almost every online course starts as a side project.
+Very few people, almost none, actually leave their day jobs to pursue the creation of an online course full-fledged.
 What this means is that even you can do this by devoting a few hours on the side every day and slowly but steadily build your empire.
 The New York Times bestseller — Four hour work week by Tim Ferriss, discusses just that.
 He talks about the many aspects of building a side business irrespective of location or time.
 It’s a must-read if you have been itching to learn how to create a side business that can help you rake in the moolah.

 While not every online course is going to be a million-dollar course, it sure can get you a little something to start with but slowly and steadily with the help of the right marketing and sales strategies, you can start building an income that is not just complementary to your main income, it might just become your main income source.
 The trick is to know what to sell.

-The key is finding the right audience and creating high value content that has actionable instructional material for the audience.
+The key is finding the right audience and creating high-value content that has actionable instructional material for the audience.
 Getting the content right is critical.
 But getting the Course topic right is even more critical.

-While there may not be a doubt in your expertise on a particular topic, however if you are not able to find the audience for it, then there is no point in creating the course.
+While there may not be a doubt in your expertise on a particular topic, however, if you are not able to find the audience for it, then there is no point in creating the course.
 While we can't think of any topic wherein an online course is not possible, the question is how much will it sell.
-Would it be in tens, hundreds or thousands?
+Would it be in tens, hundreds, or thousands?
 But don’t give up on any idea so easily.
 Any online course can sell.
 Question is how much and at what price?

 Do you see where the three circles overlap, this is the sweet spot where the success of your online course lies.
 And that’s what you aim for when selecting which of your ideas is the most profitable.